Home

 NEWS AND EVENTS

-We are happy to announce that these firms have recently designated FEP as recipient of several substantial cy pres awards (unclaimed moneys from class action settlements):
+We are happy to report that we have just received two additional cy pres awards (unclaimed money from class action settlements)!

 Fair Work P.C.